accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/glossaire.md

 Real-time text (RTT) is a mode of written communication which allows users to read the text being written by the sender, without waiting for the sender to validate (for example with the enter key).

-Example of real-time text communication integrated into a platform: [Answer or make RTT or TTY calls from iPhone](https://support.apple.com/en-us/HT207033)
+Example of real-time text communication integrated into a platform: [Answer or make RTT or TTY calls from your iPhone](https://support.apple.com/en-us/HT207033)

 #### Refresh process

 A technique for modifying the content of one or more screen elements.
 The user must be able to control each refresh process independently.

+#### Related form controls

+In a form, all the fields that can be grouped together by the nature of the information required.
+The purpose of grouping is to identify fields that should be treated as a whole.

+Here are some examples:
+- Three successive fields for entering a date (day/month/year);
+- Successive fields for a telephone number;
+- A block for entering the user's identity and address, when the form contains several contact blocks;
+- A set of radio buttons or tick boxes relating to a question.

+These fields must be grouped together when the field labels are not sufficient to inform the user that the fields are part of a group.

+When the form consists of a single block of information of the same kind (the user's identity and address, for example) or a single field (a search engine, for example), the grouping of fields is not mandatory.

 #### Relay service